 - Video quality.
 Durable action and waterproof cameras are designed to keep up with any activity.
 Some cameras shoot in high-definition or 4K (ultra high-definition) resolution to help you capture the clearest videos possible.

 - Mounting options.
 Waterproof cameras are typically compatible with a wide array of mounting accessories including hand mounts, head mounts and chest mounts so you’ll never miss a shot.

 - Limited zoom.
 Waterproof cameras have limited zoom ranges because the entire camera and lens must be sealed within the waterproof frame.
 The maximum zoom range for underwater cameras is typically 5x.

 - Additional cost for accessories.
 Tripods, flashes, mounts, carry bags and additional waterproof casings can help make your camera more versatile but they will take up space and add to your overall cost.

 - Limited battery life.
 If you plan to spend a whole day shooting, you’ll likely need a back-up battery or some way to recharge.
 Remember to plan ahead, especially if you’ll be travelling somewhere remote.

 - Image quality.
-Waterproof cameras are typically compact or point-and-shoot cameras.
+Underwater cameras are typically compact or point-and-shoot cameras.
 This means that while they are small and easy to carry, they don’t offer the high image quality of larger cameras.

 - No viewfinder.
 Waterproof cameras do not usually come with a viewfinder, which can make it difficult to preview your shots in certain lighting conditions.